What Is Coarse Aggregate?

 The lightweight aggregate generally has a high water absorption value compared to other types of aggregates.
 Thus the lower slump results in lightweight concrete instantly due to the absorption of water.

-They are used as a filler material in flooring work, deck slab, and insulating the fire line pipes, etc. The density of lightweight aggregates is generally between 800 to 1100 kg/cum.
+They are used as a filler material in flooring work, deck slabs, insulating the fire line pipes, etc. The density of lightweight aggregates is generally between 800 to 1100 kg/cum.

 2. Normal Weight Aggregates

-The normal-weight aggregates like gravel and slab, which are commonly used in construction.
-The normal weight aggregates are commonly used for the construction of column, beam & slab concrete.
+The normal-weight aggregates like gravel and slab, are commonly used in construction.
+The normal-weight aggregates are commonly used for the construction of column, beam & slab concrete.